anonymokata/af2b313c-6390-11ea-a318-3ebbe36c57e4/README.md

 in the newest versions of C++.
 However, for this program they didn't appear to be warranted, and in the few places that they may have been, I felt they lead to solutions that were unreadable and provided little benefit otherwise.

+- Another idea for a solution that could be implemented.
+One where the grid is preprocessed by creating strings all rows, all columns and all diagonals, both forward and back.
+At this point, the problem becomes just a few string searches.
+This solution would have a higher memory requirement, and the preprocessing would take some amount of time.
+It's not clear to if all of that together would be faster but the searching itself very likely would be faster.